I’ve never been a dancer.

 It makes me think of Brian, of course.
 The first time I paired with him I had been through a couple of classes, and had a few of the very basic techniques down.
 Brian was a kind-faced man whose humble demeanor made me — on first sight — expect he’d be a beginner.
 But when he took to the floor for a demonstration a grace came over him, every movement deft and fluid.
 Really great dancers stop you in your tracks, you can’t help but watch them.
 “How long has he been doing this?”
 I whispered to the woman next to me.
 “Oh, Brian?
 I don’t know.
 But isn’t he the best?”

-I was generally in a state of low-grade fear throughout most of class, but pairing with someone known to be very good distilled that anxiety into pure terror.
+I was generally in a state of low-grade fear throughout most of class, but pairing with someone known to be very good distilled that fear into pure terror.
 But that terror melted away the minute the music started, and it was… fun.
 And exhilarating.
 Brian was faster than anyone else in class, which you’d think would leave a beginner like me tripping over her own feet.
 But instead I found myself executing ochos faster and more confidently than I ever did in practice.
 Dancing with Brian was the most fun, because it wasn’t just that he was good — it was that he made *you* good.
 The best dancers have so much talent it has nowhere else to go except bleed onto you.

 What does it feel like to tango?
 I’m tempted to make analogies to ice skating or playing jazz piano, but the thing that’s really different is the connection to others.
 Tango is not overtly sexual (as some might assume) but it is extremely personal.
 You touch other people, and let them guide your movement.
 You have to trust the other person, and let them trust you.